AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-all-content/add-new-content.md

 ---
 # Add New Content {#add-new-content}

-You can easily add content manually to the All Content page.
+You can easily add content manually to the [!UICONTROL All Content] page.

 1. Click the **[!UICONTROL Add Content]** drop-down and select **[!UICONTROL Add Content]**.